Planning - Frequently asked questions

 You can find out more on page 4-52 of the Residential section of the District Plan.

-If you are wanting to carry out work to your home or a building and it is on the schedule of heritage buildings in the District Plan, it is likely that you will need to apply for resource consent as well as a building consent.
-Work such as basic maintenance might be ok without resource consent where like replaces like but where parts of the building are to be demolished or altered or added to a resource consent may need to be obtained.
+If you are wanting to carry out work to your home or a building and it is on the Schedule of heritage buildings in the District Plan, it is likely that you will need to apply for resource consent as well as a building consent.
+Work such as basic maintenance might be ok without resource consent where "like replaces like" but where parts of the building are to be demolished or altered or added to a resource consent may need to be obtained.
 We strongly suggest you get in touch with us early on so that we can discuss things with you.
-You might even be eligible for a grant to help do the works.
+You might even be eligible for a grant to help undertake the work.

 You will also need to contact Heritage New Zealand in certain instances, including when there has been evidence of pre 1900 human habitation on a site, in accordance with standard archaeological authority process under the Heritage New Zealand Pouhere Taonga Act (2014).